 What is Gradesplus?

-Gradesplus is a project which we are working on to extend the functionality of QMplus to provide better access to grades and feedback for both staff and students.
-Currently grades and feedback can be found in a number of different places on QMplus, sometimes hidden at the bottom of screens and not always easy to find.
-There is also currently no easy way to see grades and feedback across modules in QMplus.
+Gradesplus is a feature which we developed at QMUL and built in to QMplus to provide better access to grades and feedback for students.
+Grades and feedback can be found in a number of different places on QMplus, sometimes hidden at the bottom of screens and not always easy to find.
+There was also no easy way to see grades and feedback across modules in QMplus.

-Gradesplus provides a single place to go to find all grades and feedback.
+Gradesplus provides a single place for students to go to find all their grades and feedback.

-There are a number of drivers behind Gradesplus:
+There were a number of drivers behind Gradesplus:

-- Recent discussions with staff about e-assessment and e-feedback have highlighted a number of areas in which QMplus could be improved.
-Gradesplus can potentially address some of these areas.
+- Discussions with staff about online assessment and feedback highlighted a number of areas in which QMplus could be improved.
+Gradesplus addresses some of these areas.
 The image at the top of this page is a comment made at an event we ran in November 2015 on e-assessment and e-feedback.

 - Our experience with QMplus over the years has demonstrated that students can find it difficult to find important information.
-Grades and feedback should certainly not be buried in QMplus.
-We’d like to improve this where we can.
+Something as important as grades and feedback should certainly not be buried in QMplus.
+We wanted to try to improve this.

-- Feedback is always an issue in the student survey.
-While technology itself is not the solution, there are some ways in which it can potentially help
+- Feedback is always an issue that comes up in the National Student Survey.
+While technology itself is not the solution, there are some ways in which it can potentially help.

 - One of our Schools in particular had their own departmental system which provided functionality which was not available in QMplus.
 Gradesplus is a step towards filling that gap for them and allowing them to make more use of QMplus.